All Episodes

 And if you recall, when that happened, obviously it was a massive global event.

-And so we also have to remind people that this was on the heels of we had killed Baghdadi three months before that, Right.
+And so we also have to remind people that this was on the heels of, we had killed Baghdadi three months before that, right?

-So the number one terrorist in the world was killed in October, October 31st, and then fast forward to January, a few months later, and Kasim Solomon was taking out.
+So the number one terrorist in the world was killed in October, October 31st, and then fast forward to January a few months later, and Qasim Soleimani was taken out, the head of the state, the largest state sponsor of terror.

 So that's the landscape, you know, back then.

-And of course they Iran came out and publicly said there was going to be retribution against America.
+And of course Iran came out and publicly said there was going to be retribution against America.

 But I think highlighting this shows the difference in security posture that we have, right?

-Back then Iran voiced their outrage.
+Back then, Iran voiced their outrage.

-And if you recall, they launched a couple of what we call indirect fire rockets near and around a U.S. army position, a U.S. military position, that thankfully didn't strike actual soldiers, but hit some structures and caused a few people to have some very mild head injuries.
+And if you recall, they launched a couple of what we call indirect fire rockets near and around a U.S. Army position, a U.S. military position, that thankfully didn't strike actual soldiers, but hit some structures and caused a few people to have some very mild head injuries.

-And um, and that was it.
+And that was it.

-They knew, I think Iran knew that if they actually killed or caused an actual casualty to an American soldier, the President Trump would have unleashed the rest of the capability we have against Iran immediately.
+They knew, I think Iran knew that if they actually killed or caused an actual casualty to an American soldier, that President Trump would have unleashed the rest of the capability we have against Iran immediately.

 And I think Iran knew that.